 If you suffered these or any other injuries in an aggressive driving accident, contact DeMayo Law Offices, LLP so we can begin working on your case.
 We can prepare an effective strategy to seek the money you’re owed from the insurance company so you can recover.

 While DeMayo Law Offices, LLP handles your case’s legal aspects, you should attend all scheduled doctor’s appointments.
 Insurance companies will review your medical records to understand the timeline of treatment and the expenses you incurred.
-Based on that information and some other factors, they can decide the settlement amount they think you deserve.
-If you skip appointments regularly or wait a while before seeking initial treatment, the insurance company might deny your claim.
+That information combined with other factors, helps them decide the settlement amount they think you deserve.
+If you skip appointments regularly or wait before seeking initial treatment, the insurance company might deny your claim.
 They could argue that you didn’t get hurt in the crash or the injury wasn’t severe enough for you to see a doctor right away.

 Avoid These Common Mistakes After A Truck Accident